| The TURNER Family of Scituate, Plymouth, MA | Send comments and corrections to anneb0704@yahoo.co.uk |

 HUMPHREY TURNER (d.
 1672/3) of Scituate

-Parents: Turner [Ref] suggests the possibility that he was the son of John and (Lily) Turner of Terling.
+Parents: Turner suggests the possibility that Humphrey was the son of John and (Lily) Turner of Terling.
 [Ref]

 Humphrey Turner died between 1 Nov 1672 and 29 May 1673.
 [Ref] The Scituate vital records say that he died in 1673, age 79.
 [Ref] A tombstone, erected long after his death says that he was 78 in 1673.
 [Ref] He married Lydia Gaymer.